 Many alcoholics will claim they can quit or cut down or control their drinking habit.
 This is a lie many more times than it is the truth.
 If they have reached full-blown alcoholism, they do not have the ability any longer to control or restrict their drinking.
 If they fail once, you can be fairly sure they will fail a second, third, fourth and fifth time.
 This is the time for alcohol rehab.

 The Narconon Alcohol Rehab Program Enables Drinking Problems to End

 There are those who say that an alcoholic may relapse at any time.
 That an addict or alcoholic is an addict forever.
 Some rehabilitation programs encourage participants to admit that they are powerless in the face of their addiction and will be forever.

 The Narconon drug and alcohol recovery program does not take these approaches.
-The Narconon alcoholism recovery philosophy is that a person can fully recover from the cravings and lifestyle of an alcoholic and can recover also his or her self-esteem and integrity.
-The Narconon drug and alcohol abuse rehab program is holistic, working with the entire person, his life, her problems, his strengths, her weaknesses.
+Our belief is that a person can fully recover from the cravings and lifestyle of an alcoholic and can recover also his or her self-esteem and integrity.
+The Narconon program is holistic, working with the entire person, his life, her problems, his strengths, her weaknesses.

-Through counseling, the recovering alcoholic learns that he can undo the damage that alcohol did to his spirit and mind.
-Life skills classes that emphasize heavy application to one's life help restore the communication skills, decision-making abilities, morals and productive attitude of those who may have thought just months ago that they had nothing to live for.
+Through a series of unique program steps, the recovering alcoholic learns that he can undo the damage that resulted from his alcohol use.
+Life skills classes that emphasize heavy application to one’s life help restore the communication skills, decision-making abilities, and productive attitude of those who may have thought just months ago that they had nothing to live for.

-The end result of the Narconon rehab program is a person who can face life again instead of hiding in a bottle.
+The goal of the Narconon rehab program is a person who can look forward to life again instead of hiding in a bottle.

-The Narconon program is offered at alcohol recovery locations across the US and around the world.
+The Narconon program is offered at locations across the US and around the world.